Electric Bike Laws Laws in the United States: Know Before You Ride

 Tennessee: Tennessee treats e-bikes like regular bikes, but local governments can restrict their use on certain bike paths.

-Texas: Texas defines an electric bike as a bicycle with a motor attached.
+Texas: Ebike laws in Texas defines an electric bike as a bicycle with a motor attached.
 E-bikes are classified as "motor bicycles" and are regulated like bicycles, as long as the motor's maximum power output is 750W.

 Utah: Class 1 and Class 2 electric bicycles can now travel on roads and trails in Utah, where traditional bicycles are allowed.
 They cannot ride on roads with a speed limit exceeding 25 mph and must not be operated by anyone under 16.